Spearheading a rights-based community forest management approach proven to halt deforestation in the Peruvian Amazon.

 Other threats include the encroachment of infrastructure development projects, oil and gas drilling, small-scale agriculture, and palm oil plantations.
 Peru has emerged as the Latin American country most affected by environmental conflicts related to infrastructure projects, impacting 457 communities.

-The Interethnic Association for the Development of the Peruvian Jungle is the spokesperson organization for the indigenous peoples of the Amazon in Peru, which works for the defense and respect of their collective rights.
-AIDESEP has 109 federations that represent 1,809 communities where more than 650,000 indigenous men and women live, grouped into 19 linguistic families.
+The Interethnic Association for the Development of the Peruvian Forest is the spokesperson organization for the Indigenous peoples of the Amazon in Peru, which works for the defense and respect of their collective rights.
+AIDESEP has 109 federations that represent 1,809 communities where more than 650,000 Indigenous men and women live, grouped into 19 linguistic families.

-Organization of the Indigenous Peoples of the Eastern Amazon (Organización Regional de los Pueblos Indígenas del Oriente, or ORPIO) is the indigenous peoples’ representative organization in the Amazonian department Loreto, Peru, representing indigenous peoples and 430 communities.
-ORPIO engages in protecting their territories, promoting human development, and defending their rights and indigenous governance.
+The Organization of the Indigenous Peoples of the Eastern Amazon is the Indigenous peoples’ representative organization in the Amazonian department Loreto, Peru, representing 430 communities.
+ORPIO engages in protecting their territories, promoting human development, and defending their rights and Indigenous governance.

-The Regional Organization Aidesep Ucayali (Organización Regional Aidesep Ucayali, or ORAU) represents 15 indigenous peoples, 13 subnational federations.
-ORAU engages in promoting the economic, social, political and cultural development of the indigenous peoples that it represents.
+The Regional Organization Aidesep Ucayali represents 15 Indigenous peoples, 13 subnational federations.
+ORAU engages in promoting the economic, social, political, and cultural development of the Indigenous peoples that it represents.

 Get news, updates, and stories from the rainforest—straight to your inbox.